All posts

 AI drafts, humans approve

 This is the part most AI outbound gets wrong.
 Pure-AI sequences scale the lazy email problem; pure-human SDR teams cannot read forty signal feeds in two languages before breakfast.
-The combination works: an engine that researches each prospect and drafts in their language, and a real operator who reads every message before it leaves the inbox.
+The combination works: an engine that researches each prospect and drafts in their language, and a human approving every message before it leaves the inbox.
+That human is you.

 What this means for your pipeline